dr-jam/GamePlatforms/README.md

 ## Grading and Assessment
 * 20% Platforms Studies Presentation
 * 30% Game 1
   * Design Document
   * Peer Review
   * Code Review
   * Game Critique
   * Report
 * 40% Game 2
   * Pitch
   * Design Document
   * Peer Review
   * Play Testing and Development Iteration
   * Code Review
   * Game Critique
   * Publishing and Press Kit
 * 10% Participation and Attendance

 ## Materials

-A copy of Pico-8
+A copy of Pico-8 (provided by CDM).
-One of the Platform Studies Series of books depending on your workgroup.
+One of the Platform Studies Series of books depending on your workgroup (purchased by student).

 ## Schedule